pemagrg1/text_summarization/README.md

   4. pytldr

 ## INSTALL
-pip install sumy
+pip install sumy<br>
-pip install gensim
+pip install gensim<br>
-pip install pyteaser
+pip install pyteaser<br>
-pip install pytldr
+pip install pytldr<br>

 ## Pyteaser
-Pyteaser has two function:
+Pyteaser has two function:<br>
-  Summarize: that takes title and text and summarizes them
+  Summarize: that takes title and text and summarizes them<br>
-  SummarizeURL: that takes the url and summarizes the content of the url
+  SummarizeURL: that takes the url and summarizes the content of the url<br>

 ## Sumy
-Summy has various preprocessing libraries and summarizer libraries
+Summy has various preprocessing libraries and summarizer libraries<br>
-  sumytoken: for tokenizing the text
+  sumytoken: for tokenizing the text<br>
-  get_stop_words: to remove the stop words from the text
+  get_stop_words: to remove the stop words from the text<br>
-  stemmer: to stemp the words
+  stemmer: to stemp the words<br>
-  LexRankSummarizer: summarizes based on lexical ranking
+  LexRankSummarizer: summarizes based on lexical ranking<br>
-  LsaSummarizer: summarizes based on semantic
+  LsaSummarizer: summarizes based on semantic<br>
-  LuhnSummarizer: summarizes based on Luhn's algorithm
+  LuhnSummarizer: summarizes based on Luhn's algorithm<br>

 ## Gensim
   gensim has a summarize library which can be imported and used directly.

 ## pytldr
- pytldr is also like sumy where they have various nlp libraries like tokenizer.
+ pytldr is also like sumy where they have various nlp libraries like tokenizer.<br>
  Here we have used TextRankSummarizer, RelevanceSummarzer, LsaSummarizer from pytldr

+## PS:
+If you are using python2, please run main.py from "for_python2" folder <br>
+elif you are using python3,  please run main.py from "for_python3" folder<br>
+else you can test by running "various_ways_to_summarize.py" or the notebook named as "Text Summarizer Notebook.ipynb"